Walker’s Clean-slate Approach to Frontline Marketing

 But the owner of Power Equipment Plus II wasn’t the only one imagining how the space could be transformed.
 Walker Mowers, a manufacturer of zero-turn lawn mowers, helped Morgano convert 300-sq. ft. of that space to showcase the 40-year-old family-owned Walker brand with bold floor graphics, co-branded signage, and a 70-inch television display.

-Walker Mowers, a firm believer of supporting its dealer network through stellar frontline marketing services and generous marketing co-op programs, has helped more than 30 dealers transform their showrooms in the last two years, turning space into one of its most powerful sales tools, as evidence by these 16 pages of case study success.
-Walker’s goal for the upcoming year is to add another 30 to the list of completed showrooms.a
+Walker Mowers, a firm believer of supporting its dealer network through stellar frontline marketing services and generous marketing co-op programs, has helped more than 30 dealers transform their showrooms in the last two years, turning space into one of its most powerful sales tools, as evidenced by these 16 pages of case study success.
+Walker's goal for the upcoming year is to add another 30 to the list of completed showrooms.

 “We’ve concentrated on making dealers look like they’re in the Walker Mowers business,” says Tim Cromley, marketing manager for the company.
 “The crux of it all began when we realized our website dealer locator was sending tens of thousands of leads to dealer locations every year – people prepared to buy a commercial riding mower.
 And yet, we were sending them to locations that didn’t look like a Walker dealership.
 We weren’t delivering buyer confidence.”

 And so, began Walker Mowers’ Showroom Enhancement Program:

 First, the manufacturer changed its co-op structure, introducing a three-way, co-op split between dealer, distributor, and Walker to triple every dollar the dealer spent on showroom updating.
 A hypothetical $917 dealer investment could become a $2,750 dealer showroom, and to show their partners how those dollars could be spent, Walker created a robust Showroom Getting Started Menu Booklet.

 A simple $1,000 investment could deliver branded flooring, a television display, a brochure rack, a logo table, a set of stools and custom wall and window graphics.
 On average, Cromley has seen dealers spend an average of $1,500, which delivers a $4,500 impact.